bruceravel/synchrotron_pop_up_book/walkthrough.md

 ![The first spread](images/firstspread.jpg)

 The first thing you notice is the ring itself unfolding.
-Be sure to notive the that starts inside the ring and continues onto the interior wall of the ring.
+Be sure to notice the text that starts inside the ring and continues onto the interior wall of the ring.
 A synchrotron is an electron storage ring -- this text explains where the electrons come from.

 In the upper left corner is some text explaining how NSLS-II will operate as a